tolgee/ai-migrator/README.md

 # AI Migration Tool

-This tool automates the process of migrating string literals in TypeScript and TSX files to localized keys using Azure OpenAI's ChatGPT and Tolgee.
+This tool automates the process of migrating string literals in TypeScript and TSX files to localized keys using ChatGPT, compatible with both Azure OpenAI and OpenAI setups, and Tolgee.
 It tracks the migration status of each file, preventing duplicate processing, and uploads localization keys to Tolgee for translation management.

 ### Features

-- **File Discovery:** Finds .ts and .tsx files in your project directory based on a specified pattern.
+- **File Discovery:** Finds `.tsx` files in your project directory based on a specified pattern.
-- **ChatGPT Localization:** Uses OpenAI's ChatGPT to replace string literals in React components with Tolgee's <T>
+- **ChatGPT Localization:** Uses ChatGPT, compatible with both Azure OpenAI and OpenAI setups, to replace string literals in React components with Tolgee's `<T>` component or `useTranslate` hook.
-  component.
 - **Migration Status Tracking:** Saves and loads the migration status from a JSON file, ensuring that files are processed only once.
 - **Tolgee Integration:** Uploads the created localization keys to the Tolgee platform via its REST API.